 Do not permit students to obtain information from or give information to other students in any way during the test.
-If you suspect that such an attempt has occurred, warn the students that any further attempts will result in the termination of their tests.
-If necessary, move the students to another location.
-If these steps fail to end attempts to obtain or give information, notify the principal immediately and terminate the students' tests.
+If the proctor suspects that such an attempt has occurred, the proctor should warn the students that any further attempts will result in the termination of their tests.
+If necessary, the proctor should move the students to another location.
+If these steps fail to end attempts to obtain or give information, the proctor should notify the principal immediately and terminate the students' tests.
 At the conclusion of the test, all suspected cheating must be reported to the principal.

 If, in the judgment of the principal, a student has attempted to give aid to or obtain aid from another person during the test, the principal must follow the school's disciplinary procedure for student cheating and invalidate the student's test.
 Score reports will not be produced for invalidated tests.
-When reporting student assessment data to the Department under such circumstances, the principal must report the student's test results as "administrative error."
-(See "Coding of Invalid Tests" on page 39.)
+When reporting student assessment data to the Department under such circumstances, the principal must report the student's test result as "administrative error."
+(See "Coding of Invalid Tests" on page 42.)